 We’re all pretty good at articulating the “what” of our life stories.
 It’s the “how” and “why” that are often out of focus.

-I ran into this in the writing of my own memoir The Power of the Curve, when I realized that I’ve effectively lived 9 different lives, and needed my trusty ghostwriter to help uncover the thread that ties them all together.
-She also guided me to the “why” – the lessons yielded from all that life lived (and boy did we find some doozies!).
+I ran into this in the writing of my own memoir The Power of the Curve, when I realized that I’ve effectively lived 9 different lives, and needed help uncovering the thread that ties them all together.
+I was guided to the “why” – the lessons yielded from all that life lived (and boy did we find some doozies!).

 I had a similar conversation with a client recently, a legendary drummer who was in town performing.
 Over coffee in the hotel lobby before his show, we discussed how important it is to show your “fans” (whether you’re a rock star, author, and/or personal brand) the process behind your life and reveal the lessons you’ve learned that have made you who you are today.